fbpx

 Rights and Justice

-Project 2025 is Dangerous for Migrant Women
+Project 2025 Is Dangerous for Migrant Women

 Earlier this year, the Heritage Foundation’s Project 2025 released its Mandate for Leadership: The Conservative Promise, a 900-page policy agenda for conservative governance.
 The plan outlines a series of legislative and policy proposals around many core conservative issues, including gender and immigration.